Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.Read More

 A comprehensive eye examination is important to assess RAO, including vision testing, eye drops to dilate the pupils, and a complete examination of the front and back of the eye.
 It is best if a driver accompanies the patient during their eye exam as pupillary dilation may create near-vision blurring.

 People with RAO may undergo several tests to evaluate their condition including:

 Unfortunately, there is no treatment that has been clinically proven to restore blood flow and improve vision.
 Sometimes there will be a limited, spontaneous improvement in vision.

 Sometimes patients with RAO develop neovascular glaucoma that can cause complete loss of vision and a painful, red eye.
 Although uncommon, this glaucoma is often very severe.
 The warning signs for neovascular glaucoma can only be monitored with follow-up examinations.

 If the warning signs should develop, treatment is recommended.
 Treatment does not improve vision; it is intended to reduce the risk of developing neovascular glaucoma.

-Blood tests or other diagnostic tests such as an ultrasound of the heart and neck may be warranted.
-Sometimes a blood thinning medication such as aspirin, Plavix, or Coumadin is prescribed to reduce the risk of new clots and blockages.
-Although this would not help improve sight in the affected eye.
+In general, patients with RAO require medical evaluation by an internist or cardiologist to identify a source for the blockage.
+Your doctor may prescribe a blood thinning medication such as aspirin, Plavix, or Coumadin to reduce the risk of new clots and blockages.
+These medications will not help improve sight in the affected eye.